On partial Steiner $(n,r,\ell)$-system process: Introduction

 \section{Introduction}

-Let $r$ and $\ell$ be given integers such that $2\leq\ell\leq r-1$.
+Hypergraphs, which are also known as set systems and block designs, are fundamental to the study of complex discrete systems.
+Let $r$ and $\ell$ be given integers such that $2\leqslant\ell\leqslant r-1$.
 A hypergraph ${H}$ on vertex set $[n]$ is an \textit{$r$-uniform hypergraph} (\textit{$r$-graph} for short) if each edge is a set of $r$ vertices.
-An $r$-graph is called a partial Steiner $(n,r,\ell)$-system, if every subset of size $\ell$ (\textit{$\ell$-set} for short) lies in exactly one edge of $H$.
+An $r$-graph is called a Steiner $(n,r,\ell)$-system, if every subset of size $\ell$ (\textit{$\ell$-set} for short) lies in exactly one edge of $H$.
 Replacing ``exactly one edge" by ``at most one edge", we have a partial Steiner $(n,r,\ell)$-system.
-In particular, partial Steiner $(n,r,2)$-systems are also called \textit{linear hypergraphs} and Steiner $(n,3,2)$-systems are called \textit{Steiner triple systems}.
-Steiner triple systems and their many natural generalizations are central to combinatorics, and have been studied since the work of Pl\"{u}cker, Kirkman, and Steiner in the mid-nineteenth century, see~\cite{wilson03} for discussion of this history and recent breakthrough results in~\cite{keevash14,keevash18}.
+In particular, partial Steiner $(n,r,2)$-systems are also called \textit{linear hypergraphs}, and Steiner $(n,3,2)$-systems are called \textit{Steiner triple systems}.
+Let $\mathcal{H}_r(n, m)$ denote the set of $r$-graphs with $m$ edges, $\mathcal{L}_r^\ell(n, m)$ denote the set of partial Steiner $(n,r,\ell)$-systems in $\mathcal{H}_r(n,m)$, and $\mathcal{L}_r^2(n,m)$ is specially denoted as $\mathcal{L}_r(n,m)$.

-Let $N$ be an abbreviation for $ \binom{n}{r}$.
-Let $\mathcal{S}(n,r,\ell)$ be the set of all partial Steiner $(n,r,\ell)$-systems on the vertex set $[n]$.
-Grable and Phelps~\cite{grable96} used the R\"{o}dl nibble algorithm~\cite{rodl85} to obtain an asymptotic formula for $\log |\mathcal{S}(n,r,\ell)|$ as $2\leq\ell\leq r-1$ and $n\to\infty$.
-Asratian and Kuzjurin gave another proof~\cite{asas00}.
-Blinovsky and Greenhill~\cite{valelec} used the switching method to obtain the enumeration formulas of sparse partial Steiner $(n,r,2)$-systems with given degree sequences.
-Balogh and Li~\cite{balgoh17} obtained an upper bound on the total number of partial Steiner $(n,r,2)$-systems with given girth.
-Little is known about the enumeration on partial Steiner $(n,r,\ell)$-systems.

-The \textit {partial Steiner $(n,r,\ell)$-system process} begins with no edges on vertex set $[n]$ at time $0$, denoted by $\mathbb{S}(n,r,\ell; 0)$, the $N$ edges arrive one by one according to a uniformly chosen permutation, and each one is added if and only if no subsets of size $\ell$ with it belong to two edges of the current hypergraph.
-Let $\mathbb{S}(n,r,\ell; m)$ denote the partial Steiner $(n,r,\ell)$-system when $m$ edges have been added.
-Let $\tau_c= \min\{m\,:\mathbb{S}(n,r,\ell; m)\ {\mbox{is\ } {\mbox {connected}}}\}$ be the hitting time for connectivity, and $\tau_o= \min\{m\,:\mathbb{S}(n,r,\ell; m)\ {\mbox{has\ no\ } {\mbox {isolated\ vertices}}}\}$ be the hitting time for the disappearance of the last isolated vertex of the process.
-These two properties are certainly monotone increasing properties, then $\tau_c$ and $\tau_o$ are well-defined.
-For $\ell=2$, it is \textit{uniform linear hypergraph process}.
-The research on random greedy constrained hypergraph processes~\cite{bennett15,bohman15,bohman102,green03,kuhn16} is not abundant and has broad applications to various combinatorial problems.
-Erd\H{o}s' open Question on the existence of Steiner triple systems with arbitrary high girth was recently answered by analysing the high-girth triple-process~\cite{bohman19}.